 - Magnetic resonance cholangiopancreatography (MRCP).This uses powerful magnets and radio waves to make detailed images of your bile ducts.
 It's often a doctor's first choice because it's safe, painless, and non-invasive.

 - Endoscopic retrograde cholangiopancreatography (ERCP).
 Before the test, you'll receive a sedative so you stay calm and comfortable.
 Your doctor will put a long, flexible tube called an endoscope through your mouth and into your digestive tract.
-He'll put dye into your bile ducts and take an X-ray.
+They'll put dye into your bile ducts and take an X-ray.
 The dye helps your bile ducts show up more clearly.

 - Percutaneous transhepatic cholangiography (PTC).
 Your doctor puts a needle through your skin, places a thin tube into a duct in your liver, and puts dye through it.
-She then takes an X-ray.
+They then takes an X-ray.

 No medications have been shown to help with PTC, but researchers are working on this.
 You may want to ask your doctor if you qualify for any drug therapy trials.
 These test medicines that aren't yet approved to treat PSC, and they may help with your symptoms or help control liver damage.

 If you have an endoscopic retrograde cholangiopancreatography, your doctor may use special instruments through the endoscope to open blocked bile ducts.